 If there was something better than wool, we would not be doing this!

-On this page we refer to seriously high quality wool, although much of the material is also true of wool in general.
+On this page we refer to seriously high quality wool, although much of the information is also true of wool in general.
 Please click here for specific information about WeatherWool Fabrics.

 QUICK POINT: Sheep can tolerate varied and extreme weather, even on the same day.
 And like people, sheep need to keep their body temperature steady, regardless of environmental conditions, with minimal expenditure of its own energy.
 The body temperature of a sheep is a little warmer than that of a human, and the wool that works in synergy with the sheep will do the same for us, if we treat it right.
 WeatherWool is about letting the very best wool do what Nature made it to do.
 It may sound strange, but wool does what we (a sheep, really) need it to do in a variety of different situations.
 Wool is a living fabric ... an insanely sophisticated material that has evolved to do exactly what we ask it to do.
 We let wool be wool!